vertica/VerticaPy/docs/source/user_guide_data_preparation_outliers.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_dp_plot_outliers_4.html

-We've detected some global outliers in the distribution and we can impute these with the :py:func:`~verticapy.vDataFrame.fill_outliers` method.
+We've detected some global outliers in the distribution and we can impute these with the :py:func:`~verticapy.vDataColumn.fill_outliers` method.

 Generally, you can identify global outliers with the ``Z-Score``.
 We'll consider a ``Z-Score`` greater than 3 indicates that the datapoint is an outlier.
 Some less precise techniques consider the data points belonging in the first and last alpha-quantile as outliers.
 You're free to choose either of these strategies when filling outliers.